HassanGG/Linear-Ploynomial-Regression/README.md

 # Linear-Ploynomial-Regression
 Finding the best fitting line/curve using points picked by user.
+Using Tensorflow.js.